プレプリント / バージョン2

 DOI:

-language evolution、 cultural transmission、 Bayesian inference、 agent-based simulation抄録
+language evolution、 cultural transmission、 Bayesian inference、 agent-based simulation

 Languages evolve through diffusion processes similarly to biological evolution, forming linguistic clusters based on geographic proximity.
-A few mathematical modeling studies have tested the classical theory on the occasional formation of a peripheral distribution of words, which originally assumed two conditions: (i) new words are innovated exclusively at a cultural center and (ii) these words spread outward due to the prestige of the cultural center.
+A few mathematical modeling studies have tested the classical theory on the formation of a peripheral distribution of dialects, which originally assumed two conditions: (i) new words are innovated exclusively at a cultural center and (ii) these words spread outward due to the prestige of the cultural center.
 However, it is known that these special conditions are often not met.
 We examined whether and how the presence or absence of each condition influences the outcome using an extended Bayesian Iterated Learning Model.
-Our agent-based simulations and mathematical analyses revealed that peripheral distributions can emerge not only when both conditions are present but also when one of the two is absent.
+Our mathematical analyses revealed that peripheral distributions can emerge not only when both conditions are present but also when one of the two is absent.
 Furthermore, the satisfaction of one or both conditions in a population can be predicted by investigating the word age distribution there.

 利益相反に関する開示

-The authors declare no conflicts of interest associated with this manuscript.ダウンロード *前日までの集計結果を表示します
+The authors declare no conflicts of interest associated with this manuscript.

 引用文献